Basit-Dev/Haileys-Hotel/README.md

 - Desktop, at full width layout fills screen, spacing looks appropriate
 - Tablet, Layout adjusts, room cards and forms stack when needed in Chrome Dev Mode.
 - Mobile, Navbar, content flex grows, text readable, buttons all uniform in view, images not squashed.
+A hamburger menu displays when view is less than 768px wide.

 # Broken Links